SouRitra01/Exploratory-Data-Analysis-EDA-in-Banking-Python-Project-/README.md

 What is the average age among the attracted and unmarried clients?
 What is the average age and call duration for different types of client employment?
 In addition, we will make a visual analysis in order to plan marketing banking campaigns more effectively.

+## USED LIBRARIES:
+1. NUMPY
+2. PANDAS
+3. MATPLOTLIB